 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of certain assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures/expenses during the reporting period.
 As such, actual results could differ from those estimates.

 T. Inventory

-Inventory, if any, is reported at cost and pertains only to the Arena at the David L. Williams Southeastern Kentucky Agriculture and Exposition Complex.
-The City's primary government indicated there was no inventory at June 30, 2021.
+Inventory, if any, is reported at cost.
+The City reported no inventory at June 30, 2022.